 What is paediatric dentistry?

 Paediatric dentistry focuses on the dental health of children from infancy to the teenage years.
-Specialists, called pedodontists, perform procedures such as fillings, extractions, and preventative treatments.
+Dental specialists called pedodontists perform procedures such as fillings, extractions, and preventative treatments.
 The role of a pedodontist in Singapore is also to advise parents on how to care for and protect their child’s teeth.

 Why should I take my child to a pedodontist?